johannesstroebele91/React-Library/4_useEffect-useEffect-useReducer-useRef-contextApi/context-api_useContext-hook.md

 - manage certain states
 - that are defined as properties
 - which have a key and a value (is the initial state)

+PS Initializing the context will give better autocompletion

 ```javascript
 const AuthContext = React.createContext({